ironhacks/ironhacks-app/README.md

 The state of the component is quite large, let's breack it down:

-The first thing we do is to check if there is a hackerID on the props, if yes, that means that the user that is looking the project is not the owner, in this particular case, this beheaviour is due to the treatment we gave to the experiment, this is triggered when a user clicks on a specific link on the results page.
+The first thing we do is to check if there is a hackerID on the props, if yes, that means that the user that is viewing the project is not the owner, in this particular case, this beheaviour is due to the treatment we gave to the experiment, this is triggered when a user clicks on a specific link on the results page.

 Then we set the state object:

 + ```user```: The user data pulled from the props
 + ```readOnly```: Explain above
 + ```hackerId```: Explain above
-+ ```editorKey```: this is a random number generated everytime we change the currend file on the editor, this effectively re-render the codemirror component, erasing the text history, so even if the user hit ```control + z``` the previous file will not be rendered.
++ ```editorKey```: this is a random number generated everytime we change the current file on the editor, this effectively re-renders the codemirror component, erasing the text history, so even if the user hits ```control + z``` the previous file will not be rendered.
-+ ```hidePreview```: If this is true, the Preview component will be hide adn be opened on a new tab.
++ ```hidePreview```: If this is true, the Preview component will be hidden and be opened on a new tab.
-+ ```currentHack```: currentHackID, pulled from cookies if any, or setted later.
++ ```currentHack```: currentHackID, pulled from cookies if any, or settled later.
 + ```editorContent```: the text is going to be displayed on the editor.
 + ```editorMode```: specify the highlight plugin (xml, css, javascript),
 + ```loadingFiles```: if true, a spinner will be rendered on the FilesComponent.
 + ```selectedFile```: the name of the current selected file.
-+ ```projectFiles```: and array with all the files objects.
++ ```projectFiles```: and array with all the file objects.
 + ```creatingFile```: if true, the creating file flow is running.
 + ```projectName```: Just the project name.
 + ```timer```: count down to next phase.